 I encourage you to click on the photo above and see it at full size.
 This is not a source for how real 16th century armour was made (and an expert tells me that its not a very good replica), but how Daniel Tachaux made a replica during the First World War.

-Matthew Amt’s Greek Hoplite Page is pretty well known among people interested in ancient warfare.
-It might not be as well known that he has been updating it, expanding the bibliography to include some of the new publications on Greek clothing, arms, and armour and addressing the great shoulder-flap-cuirass controversy.
-As I revise this post,...
+Matthew Amt’s Greek Hoplite Page (offline as of October 2021 but archived on the Wayback Machine) is pretty well known among people interested in ancient warfare.
+It might not be as well known that he has been updating it, expanding the bibliography to include some of the new publications on Greek clothing, arms, and armour...
 Continue reading: Matthew Amt’s Greek Hoplite Page Updates

 In the chapter of my dissertation on the Greek sources, I had to talk about the size of Persian armies.
 One of the few details about Persian armies which most Greek writers give is that they had a specific and very large number of men, and no other kind of evidence lets us estimate the size of armies in the field (the Behistun inscription lists the number of enemies killed and taken alive in various battles, and it is possible to estimate how many bow estates or temple soldiers were available in some parts of Babylonia, but neither is a reliable guide to the size of royal armies in the field).
 The reason why we are so determined to give the size of Achaemenid armies is that the classical tradition tells us that we should.